 RISD faculty member Amelyn Ng is an Australian architect and cartoonist.
 A graduate of the Critical, Curatorial and Conceptual Practices program at Columbia Graduate School of Architecture, Planning and Preservation, she was a 2019–21 Wortham Fellow at Rice University Architecture.
 Ng studied architecture at Melbourne (AU) University and is licensed in the State of Victoria, Australia.

-Ng’s ongoing work on building information modeling and the entanglement of drawing with labor and material systems was included in the 2021 Venice Biennale Pavilion of Turkey.
+Ng’s ongoing work on building information modeling and the entanglement of drawing with labor and material systems has been included in symposiums and exhibitions at the Architekturmuseum TU Berlin, DEEP CITY, and the 2021 Venice Biennale Pavilion of Turkey.
 Her writing has appeared in the Journal of Architectural Education, e-flux, VOLUME, PLAT, Assemble Papers and POWER: Infrastructure in America, among other publications.